appknox/vulnerabilities/vulnerabilities/3_android_debug_enabled/question.md

-Does the application have debug enabled?
+Does the application have to debug enabled?